aspiringsecurity/EthTransport/dapp-tools/Metamask-Unity-SDK-Snaps-Govt-Points/snaps/README.md

-# MetaMask Snaps
+# MetaMask Snaps for Transport DAO

-Extend the functionality of MetaMask using
+Extend the functionality of MetaMask in Transport DAO using [MetaMask Snaps](https://metamask.io/snaps/).
-[MetaMask Snaps](https://metamask.io/snaps/).

 ## Getting started